The JWST Emission Line Survey (JELS): Extending rest-optical narrow-band emission line selection into the Epoch of Reionization: Acknowledgements

 \section{Acknowledgements}

-The authors thank David Coulter and Armin Rest for allowing the inclusion of JELS targets in their director's discretionary observing programme.
+We thank the anonymous referee for their helpful and constructive feedback that has significantly improved this manuscript.
+The authors also thank David Coulter and Armin Rest for allowing the inclusion of JELS targets in their director's discretionary observing programme.
 KJD acknowledges support from the Science and Technology Facilities Council (STFC) through an Ernest Rutherford Fellowship (grant number ST/W003120/1).
 DJM, PNB, RK and RJM acknowledge the support of the UK STFC via grant ST/V000594/1.
-PNB is grateful for support from the UK STFC via grant ST/Y000951/1.
+PNB and RK are grateful for support from the UK STFC via grant ST/Y000951/1.
 RKC was funded by support for program \#02321, provided by NASA through a grant from the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., under NASA contract NAS5-03127.
 RKC is grateful for support from the Leverhulme Trust via the Leverhulme Early Career Fellowship.
 JSD acknowledges the support of the Royal Society via a Royal Society Research Professorship.
 CLH acknowledges support from the Leverhulme Trust through an Early Career Research Fellowship and also acknowledge support from the Oxford Hintze Centre for Astrophysical Surveys which is funded through generous support from the Hintze Family Charitable Foundation.
-E.I. acknowledges funding by ANID FONDECYT Regular 1221846.
+E.I. gratefully acknowledge financial support from ANID - MILENIO - NCN2024\_112 and ANID FONDECYT Regular 1221846.
 AMS and IRS acknowledge support from the STFC via grant ST/X001075/1.
 This work was initiated in part at Aspen Center for Physics, which is supported by National Science Foundation grant PHY-2210452.
 For the purpose of open access, the author has applied a Creative Commons Attribution (CC BY) licence to any Author Accepted Manuscript version arising from this submission.